pypa/flit/doc/pyproject_toml.rst

   If you want your package's name on PyPI to be different from the importable module name, set this to the PyPI name. keywords
-  Space separated list of words to help with searching for your package. license
+  Comma separated list of words to help with searching for your package. license
   The name of a license, if you're using one for which there isn't a Trove classifier.
 It's recommended to use Trove classifiers instead of this in